brillout/wildcard-api/docs/rpc.md

 the database and SQL/ORM queries are hidden by the schema.
 A frontend developer doesn't even have to know whether the database is MongoDB or PostgreSQL.

-This is the raison d'être and the fundamental purpose of a schema:
+This is the raison d'être and the fundamental purpose of a schema.

 > :bulb: The schema abstracts the database away.